(Pocket-lint) - Facebook has a version of Messenger for kids - it first launched on iOS, but is now also available on Android.

 How do you set up Facebook Messenger Kids?

-Then, authenticate your child’s iOS device using your own Facebook username and password.
-Once that’s done, you’ll need to create a Messenger Kids account for your child (all you need to do is provide their name).
+Anyway, once you download the app on your child's device, you need to authenticate your child’s device using your own Facebook username and password.
+Once that’s done, you’ll need to create a Messenger Kids account for your child (all you need to do is provide their name - no other data is requested).
 At that point, your child’s device can be handed back to them so that they can start using Messenger Kids.

 Does your kid need a Facebook account?